 If you want to have your blooms next year, it is crucial to prune in those first few weeks after blooming ends.
 Ideally, this is when you would do maintenance pruning each year.
 But I get so

 lazy busy, I end up with a ten foot bush with ten blooms on top.

 So I have just done a complete rejuvenation on my Old Lilac and I am excited to see what will happen next spring when it is all full of young and new branches.

 I shot a video of my husband and I

 butchering trimming this Old Lilac almost down to the ground.
-We thought we’d need the chain saw, but he couldn’t get it started, so we used some loppers and pruners.
-Those old branches were about 3″ diameter so it worked ok.
+We thought we’d need the chain saw, but he couldn’t get it started, so we used some ratching loppers and garden pruners. (#affiliate link) Those old branches were about 3″ diameter so it worked ok.
 I had some problems when I tried cutting.
 There is some little pivot that you click when the jaws are open and need to latch down on the cutter, but I don’t get that.
 I am just not mechanical.
 So my husband handled the larger ones.

 I did the clean up trimming of the smaller branches, going for an open center.
 There was one final branch that I think needs to come out and he doesn’t.
 What is your opinion?
 You can check out the branch in question on the video.
 It is at about 10:45 in the video if you want to check it out.
 I think it is clear that a woman’s opinion should be the deciding factor.
 Happy wife, happy life, right?

 UPDATE: We moved away from this home before the spring bloom, but the small bush was just thick with branches and shoots for the leaves when we left in March 2018.
 I am sure it bloomed really well….Kim